mosowaz/AZURE-Terraform-projects/project-2/2-README.md

 ## Description

 ### Note
-the providers version are pinned to a specific version\
+The providers version are pinned to a specific version\
 terraform version = 1.9.5
 azurerm version = 4.0.1